archit-kalla/project2/ReadMe_Instructions.txt

 When writing to Nw servers, the server which the client contacts writes to itself first then tells the primary server to write to Nw-1 servers.
 Primary server writes to itself and then it attempts to write to Nw-2 servers which are randomly chosen (does not include the originally called server or primary).
 When reading a page (a set of 10 sequential articles) from Nr servers, the contacted server first checks to see if it has the article.
 If not, it then starts contacting servers, starting with the primary and after that random servers, up to Nr-1 times until it obtains the needed article.
 This repeats for a whole page. quorum_sync makes sure all the servers have all articles after a specified amount of time.
 It first checks which sequence numbers the server has, and then afterwards attempts to get those articles from a server.
+Notes: There may potentially be a race condition with quorum_sync and quorum writing.
+Ports should be of character length 4.
+Additionally, quorum_sync may cause some seg faults or other problems.
+For now it is commented out at lines 535-536.
+If it is wished to be tested, uncomment it out.

 In local write mode all of the servers must be up and working.
 The primary tag must be present although functionally is not too relevant.
 The primary servers main job is to assign new seqnums to articles or replies.
 Outside of this function, the traditional "primary" server is the server that is currently being written to by a client.
 The client keeps track of the seqnums that it has written.
 Upon connecting to a new server the the client will call fetch to that server with its own written sequnums.